Skip to Main Content

 The Spring Hill College Archives and Special Collections house primary sources, artifacts, and publications relevant to the history of the college, its property, buildings, administration, faculty, and students.
 It is located on the 2nd Floor of Burke Memorial Library on the campus of the college.

 Only a few items remain from the earliest years of the college, from 1830-1846, when it was a diocesan college under the the supervision of Bishop Michael Portier.
-But many documents exist from the early years of the Jesuits' time at the college.
+Many documents exist from the early years of the Jesuits' time at the college.
+Prominent among these early Jesuit items are:

 • Diaries of the Vice-President and the Minister of the Jesuit Community beginning in 1847